xmuyulab/COVID-19_FDA_App-a-thon/README.md

 ### Data

-TCR-beta sequences datasets of COVID-19 patients were downloaded from ImmuneCODE-COVID available from [precisionFDA's COVID-19 Precision Immunology App-a-thon](https://precision.fda.gov/challenges/12) , which consists of 1486 samples from of 7 cohorts in total.
+TCR-beta sequences datasets of COVID-19 patients were downloaded from ImmuneCODE-COVID available from [precisionFDA's COVID-19 Precision Immunology App-a-thon competition](https://precision.fda.gov/challenges/12), which consists of 1486 samples from of 7 cohorts in total.
 Within these samples, 928 COVID-positive samples were selected in our demo.
 We also used a CMV TCR-beta sequencing dataset (340 CMV+ and 419 normal/healthy samples) for control [4].
 In our demo, there are 1687 samples in total.

 ### Identifying amplified TCR chains
 In our project, TCR chains were defined by a V-gene family plus a CDR3 amino acid sequence.